Three Things Nonprofits Should Know About Massachusetts Ballot Initiatives

 With the 2018 November elections quickly approaching, nonprofits are taking a more active role in supporting or opposing Massachusetts ballot initiatives.
 Under Massachusetts State Campaign Finance Law known as G.L. c.
 55 support for or opposition to a ballot initiative may be considered political activity, which may trigger the need to create a political committee, with detailed recordkeeping and disclosure requirements.
 So what rules do nonprofits have to follow?
 This is an area in which grey predominates.

-Click the PDF file below to read more about the few black and white rules:
+Click here to read more about the few black and white rules.